muzny/csci1200-notes/docs/_build/10/1/fileio.md

 File input/output (i/o)
 =============

+__NOTE__: you need to run some of the "writing" code in this notebook in order for the "reading" code to work in this notebook in interactive mode!

 It is frequently the case that we want to be able to interact with files programmatically.
 This is where file i/o comes in.

 __input__: The file *being read/processed* by the program.